cloudnative-pg/cloudnative-pg/docs/src/faq.md

 unstructured data.
 The general idea is that only the microservice can access the database, including schema management and migrations.

-CloudNativePG has been designed to work this way out of the box, by default creating an application user and an application database owned by the aforementioned application user.
+CloudNativePG was designed to work this way out of the box, by default creating an application user and an application database owned by the aforementioned application user.

-Reserving a PostgreSQL instance to a single microservice owned database,
+Reserving a PostgreSQL instance to a single microservice-owned database
 enhances:

--   resource management: in PostgreSQL, CPU, and memory constrained resources are generally handled at the instance level, not the database level, making it easier to integrate it with Kubernetes resource management policies at the pod level
+-   Resource management.
+In PostgreSQL, CPU, and memory-constrained resources are generally handled at the instance level, not the database level, making it easier to integrate it with Kubernetes resource management policies at the pod level.
--   physical continuous backup and Point-In-Time-Recovery (PITR): given that PostgreSQL handles continuous backup and recovery at the instance level, having one database per instance simplifies PITR operations, differentiates retention policy management, and increases data protection of backups
+-   Physical continuous backup and point-in-time recovery (PITR).
+Given that PostgreSQL handles continuous backup and recovery at the instance level, having one database per instance simplifies PITR operations, differentiates retention policy management, and increases data protection of backups.
--   application updates: enable each application to decide their update policies without impacting other databases owned by different applications
+-   Application updates.
+Enable each application to decide its update policies without impacting other databases owned by different applications.
--   database updates: each application can decide which PostgreSQL version to use, and independently, when to upgrade to a different major version of PostgreSQL and at what conditions (e.g., cutover time)
+-   Database updates.
+Each application can decide which PostgreSQL version to use and, independently, when to upgrade to a different major version of PostgreSQL and at what conditions (for example, cutover time).

-**Is there an upper limit in database size for not considering Kubernetes?**
+### Is there an upper limit in database size for not considering Kubernetes?

-No, as Kubernetes is no different from virtual machines and bare metal as far as this is regarded.
+No, as Kubernetes is no different from virtual machines and bare metal in this regard.
 Practically, however, it depends on the available resources of your Kubernetes cluster.
-Our advice with very large databases (VLDB) is to consider a shared nothing architecture, where a Kubernetes worker node is dedicated to a single Postgres instance, with dedicated storage.
+Our advice with very large databases (VLDB) is to consider a shared-nothing architecture, where a Kubernetes worker node is dedicated to a single Postgres instance with dedicated storage.
 We proved that this extreme architectural pattern works when we benchmarked [running PostgreSQL on bare metal Kubernetes with local persistent volumes](https://www.2ndquadrant.com/en/blog/local-persistent-volumes-and-postgresql-usage-in-kubernetes/).